QuickBooks Enterprise vs. QuickBooks Online

 How Much Does QuickBooks Online Cost?

-The price of QuickBooks Online starts at $35/month for the Simple Start version, intended for freelancers.
+The price of QuickBooks Online starts at $38/month for the Simple Start version, intended for freelancers.
 This version will create basic reports, track income and expenses, organize your receipts, and help you invoice customers.
+Pricing plans go up in cost and functionality, ending with the Advanced edition, starting at $275/month.

 Many versions of QuickBooks Online will include a 50% discount off the first 3 months.
 A free 30-day trial is available for the Simple Start and Plus plans; however, discounted pricing will not be available if you use the trial.

 Payroll is available as an add-on to any version of QuickBooks Online.
-This price for payroll starts at an extra $82/month plus $6/employee/month.
+This price for payroll starts at an extra $50/month plus $6.50/employee/month when bundled with Online.
 A Premium and Elite version of payroll exists for an increased monthly and employee/month cost.
 These versions cover more powerful tools and on-demand experts to assist you with daily tasks.

 Feature Comparison